darko-mesaros/workshop-serverless-with-cdk/README.md

 ```

 If all is okay, you should be prompted to confirm some IAM changes, as CDK will
-actually cretea some IAM resources for our Lambda function, make sure to confirm
+actually create some IAM resources for our Lambda function, make sure to confirm
 these if you are happy with them:

 ![fistdeploy](img/firstdeploy.png)